 It was also my goal to mix things up from my previous trees.
-The only element that I purchased new for this year’s tree are the oak leaf picks.
+The only element that I purchased new for this year’s tree is the oak leaf picks.
 I really wanted to add some warmth that coordinates with what is going on outdoors with the leaves changing.

 For a natural element, I added live cuttings from my juniper bushes.
 Not only did it add “girth” to my slim tree, but also amazing texture.

-For the topper, I started with the faux curly branches and then added in the more of the gold pom pom branches that I used on our coffee table to tie them both together.
+For the topper, I started with the faux curly branches and then added in more of the gold pom-pom branches that I used on our coffee table to tie them both together.

 To finish the topper, I placed in several of my pheasant feather picks.
 I think they really cozied up the look and really adds to the “fall feel” of the tree.

 You can shop the looks of my Thanksgiving Trees at the bottom of this post, so stay tuned!